-1) Select channel: Select the channel to be measured above the measurement menu.

-- 2) Select measurement: Select the desired measurement item on the measurement menu.
-The selected measurement item is displayed in the "Selected Parameters" display area below. - 3) Press top button on the key area to quickly close the measurement menu. - 4) Cancel measurement item: In the "Selected Parameters" display area below measurement menu, tap the measurement item to be cleared; or tap button to clear all measurement items.
+- 1) Select channel: Select the channel to be measured above the measurement menu. - 2) Select measurement: Select the desired measurement item on the measurement menu.
+The selected measurement item is displayed in the "Selected Parameters" display area below. - 3) Cancel measurement item: In the "Selected Parameters" display area below measurement menu, tap the measurement item to be cleared; or tap button to clear all measurement items.